skrcode/jaipilot-cli/README.md

 - JUnit-based testing workflows
 - Teams that use JaCoCo as the coverage signal in local development or CI

 Today, the CLI focuses on authenticated test generation and test repair for targeted Java classes.
-That makes it a practical building block for coverage-oriented workflows in Java codebases.

-## Coverage Workflow
+## Coverage Repair Workflow

 JAIPilot is designed to fit naturally into a JaCoCo-driven coverage loop:

 1. A developer or coding agent changes a Java class.
-2. The team identifies the class or package that needs stronger unit coverage.
+2. Coverage drops or the team identifies a class that no longer meets coverage expectations.
 3. JAIPilot generates a new JUnit test or repairs an existing one.
 4. Maven and JaCoCo are run to validate behavior and measure coverage.
 5. The change can be reviewed and deployed with a stronger safety signal.